Last updated on June 19, 2025

 Elvish Spirit Guide | Illustration by Anna Steinbauer

-Unlike triggered abilities, you have complete control of when an activated happens.
+Unlike triggered abilities, you have complete control over when an activated ability happens.
 Triggered abilities happen when a certain condition is met; activated abilities require player agency to activate them.
 Think of it like activated/manual vs triggered/automatic.

 Aeon Engine